Nicolas Kahl, MD

 Splitting time between departments

-Physicians typically practice telemedicine under the department of emergency medicine, but other parts of the health system may also be involved, such as internal medicine, speciality services, population health, quality, access, compliance, and accountable care.
+Physicians typically practice telemedicine under the department of emergency medicine, but other parts of the health system may also be involved, such as internal medicine, specialty services, population health, quality, access, compliance, and accountable care.
 Thus, physicians do not split time between departments but rather fulfill their telemedicine responsibilities during their administrative time.
 Organizational leadership opportunities may also exist.
 The decision about how much administrative time versus clinical time is a personal decision and typically also a negotiation with your employer (example is 25% administrative time and 75% clinical).

 Academic vs. community positions